SingleStepTests/ARM7TDMI/README.md

     };
 ```

 For my own internal testing, I also included NBA's internal "current code access" in the before and after states.
+This represents the state of the pipeline.

 ## Opcode
 The opcode is the opcode.